ccm5my/dotnetCoreAPI/README.md

 # To start up this application

-Navigate to WebApi folder and run the following command
+Navigate to the WebApi directory and run the following command in the command line

 ```dotnet run```